Congratulations on being admitted to Syracuse Law!

 Please see below for your next steps.

-For Admitted Online JDinteractive Students:
+Admitted Online JDinteractive Students:

-Please continue to the JDi Admitted Students Page for information specific to the JDinteractive admitted students.
+See the JDi Admitted Students Page for information specific to the JDinteractive admitted students.

-For Admitted On-Campus J.D.
+Admitted On-Campus J.D.
 Residential and LL.M.
 Students:

 - Activate your Syracuse University NETID